The smallest bimolecular mass action reaction networks admitting Andronov-Hopf bifurcation: Discussion and conclusions

 We also find: (i) nondegenerate Bautin bifurcation in 25 networks; (ii) 31 networks which admit two nondegenerate periodic orbits; and (iii) 29 networks which admit a stable periodic orbit which coexists with a stable equilbrium.

-Interestingly, in $3$-species, $4$-reaction, bimolecular, mass action networks, we find that easily checked necessary conditions for Hopf bifurcation almost completely determine the capacity of these networks for Hopf bifurcation.
+We find that easily checked necessary conditions for Hopf bifurcation completely determine the capacity of $3$-species, $4$-reaction, bimolecular, mass action networks for Hopf bifurcation, and almost completely determine their capacity for {\em nondegenerate} Hopf bifurcation.
 Up to dynamical equivalence, only a single exceptional network satisfies the necessary conditions, but fails conditions for nondegeneracy of the bifurcation.

 The exceptional network